elliemcavoy/zolsha-order-online/README.md

 <li>Create an 'address book' of the restaurants customers who have previously ordered or booked a table and only give access to the admin user.</li>
 <li>Add additional functionality to the Restaurant Dashboard to allow the restaurant owner to contact customers by email directly from the dashboard.</li>
 <li>Add an additional view to the user profile to allow the user to amend their dining reservation directly from their profile.</li>
+<li>Use further functionality from Django AllAuth to enable users to sign up/log in using their social media accounts such as Facebook.</li>
 </ol>